-I was recently given the opportunity to experience a full-fledged electric automobile… well, actually a car with an electric motor and a small gasoline engine; or what Chevy calls an “extended-range electric vehicle.”
+I was recently given the opportunity to experience a full-fledged electric automobile… well, actually a car with an electric motor and a small gasoline engine; or what Chevy calls an “extended-range electric vehicle” and is now available to look at on all good Chevrolet Dealership Websites.

 The Chevrolet Volt is not a pure electric vehicle (EV); however, it’s far from a standard gas-electric hybrid.
 Living up to the tagline on Chevy’s website, the Volt offers the efficiency of “electric when you want it” and the peace of mind of “gas when you need it.”
 If charged sufficiently, the Volt can run solely on its 149 horsepower, 273 lb.-ft. of torque electric motor for up to 35 miles of gas-free driving (which can increase or decrease depending on temperature, driving style, and road conditions).
 For 2013, the Volt’s range has increased due to a reduction of the “buffer space.”